ZewoGraveyard/Docs/HTTP.md

 let request = try Request(method: .POST, uri: "/hello", body: fileStream)
 ```

 Sometimes you want to upgrade your request to another protocol like [`WebSocket`](https://github.com/Zewo/Websocket).
-You can take full control of the transport stream after the `Response` if you provide an `Upgrade` function.
+You can take full control of the transport stream after the `Response` if you provide an `DidUpgrade` function.

 ```swift
 let request = Request(method: .GET, uri: "/") { response, stream in